“Combining city standards with country appeal”

 In the 1980s The Cross Keys closed and was left to rot.
 A mere shell come the 21st century having been used by a local garage to store tyres, an extensive refit was required.
 We lovingly rebuilt it from within to breathe life back into an historical landmark from the peak of Leeds’ industrial past.
 Our upstairs function room is named after James Watt himself, whose portrait greets all visitors as they make their way up the beautiful fairy-lit spiral staircase.

 We hope you’ll agree we’ve captured some of the tradition of the past whilst bringing the excellent standards of food, drinks and service that we have set across all of the North Bar venues in Leeds, Harrogate and Otley.

 Monday – Thursday: 12pm-11pm

 Friday & Saturday: 12pm-12am

-Please see our “Food” page for lunch, brunch and dinner menus.
+Please see our “Food” page to see our menus.